 a. in consultation with the executive committee, scheduling and convening

-regular meetings of the EC
+regular meetings of the EC as well as interim meetings to fill mid-term

+vacancies or to address other issues of a time-sensitive nature;

-b. preparing and distributing meeting agendas and other handouts
+b. preparing and distributing meeting agendas and other handouts;

-c. in consultation with the program directors, overseeing and coordinating orientation sessions and workshops for faculty and student participants in study abroad programs and faculty seminars
+c. in consultation with the program directors, overseeing and coordinating orientation sessions and workshops for faculty and student participants in study abroad programs and faculty seminars;

-d. overseeing the design and publication of promotional materials and the publicizing of program opportunities for faculty members and students
+d. overseeing the design and publication of promotional materials and the publicizing of program opportunities for faculty members and students;

-e. representing the interests of the EC in meetings of the regional chairs, the System Council of the University System of Georgia, and other relevant organizations and agencies
+e. representing the interests of the EC in meetings of the regional chairs, the System Council of the University System of Georgia, and other relevant organizations and agencies;

-f. in consultation with program directors, overseeing and conducting the meetings to select faculty to teach on study abroad programs
+f. in consultation with program directors, overseeing and conducting the meetings to select faculty to teach on study abroad programs;

-g. chairing meetings of the executive committee and overseeing EC budgets as approved by the executive committee
+g. chairing meetings of the executive committee and overseeing EC budgets as approved by the executive committee;

-h. working with EC study abroad program directors and seminar directors to support the development and implementation of Council programs
+h. working with EC study abroad program directors and seminar directors to support the development and implementation of Council programs;

 i. assuring that all meetings are recorded and that accurate minutes are

-distributed in a timely fashion to all institutional representatives.
+distributed in a timely fashion to all institutional representatives;

-appointing ad hoc committees or workings groups
+appointing ad hoc committees or workings groups as needed;

-in consultation with the executive committee, appointing faculty seminar leaders and study abroad program directors
+in consultation with the executive committee, appointing faculty seminar leaders and study abroad program directors;

-in consultation with the executive committee and host institution personnel, selection of the European Council administrative coordinator
+in consultation with the executive committee and host institution personnel, selection of the E C administrative coordinator.

 Duties of the Vice Chair

 The Vice Chair will assist the Chair in the performance of his or her duties and will represent the Chair as required in the absence of the Chair.
-Should the Chair's position become vacant, the Vice Chair will serve as Chair until such time that elections can be scheduled.
+Should the Chair's position become vacant, the Vice Chair will serve as Chair until such time that elections can be held.

 Duties of the Treasurer